Commercial Street was originally known as North Street until 1897

 B & H Market Article

 By 1943, Thomas Fuller Randlett had purchased Perley Gowen’s store.
-Norman Bennett McCormack (1921-1994) purchased the building in 1946 after serving in World War II and opened “McCormack’s Market” where “Betz” remained in business for the next 25 years.
+Norman Bennett McCormack (1921-1994) then purchased the building in 1946 after serving in World War II and opened “McCormack’s Market” where “Betz” remained in business for the next 25 years.

 McCormack’s Advertisement – 1970

 By 1943, Rae Fuller Randlett purchased the former Gorham Prescott Block from Clair Currie which Clair had purchased in 1932.